-The Learning Segment Template should address specific instructional strategies and/or adaptations (accommodations and/or modifications) applied due to the online setting.
+The Learning Segment Template should address specific instructional strategies and/or adaptations applied due to the online setting.

 Candidates must continue to provide blank copies of the informal assessment, student self-assessment and corresponding rubric, and formal assessment and corresponding rubric, as well as progress guides (if used), including definition of proficient student performance.